turbot/powerpipe-docs/docs/powerpipe-hcl/dashboard.md

 Raw string \u1F916 and JSON string 🤖
 ```

-Notice that the raw string is printed exactly as given, while the jq string gets interpreted as a JSON string, converting the `\u1F916` into its unicode character.
+Notice that the raw string is printed exactly as given, while the jq string gets interpreted as a JSON string, converting the `\u1F916` into its Unicode character.
 The same effect will happen for newlines (`\n`) and any other JSON escape sequences.

 Of course, before we get lost in complex cases, if you want the actual robot face you can just use it directly at any point: